 - Involvement in any sexual contact when the victim is unable to consent.

-- Intentional and unwelcome touching of, or coercing, forcing, or attempting to coerce or force another to touch a person’s intimate parts (defined as genital area, groin, inner thigh, buttocks, or breasts).
+- Intentional and unwelcome touching of, coercing, forcing, or attempting to coerce or force another to touch a person’s intimate parts (defined as genital area, groin, inner thigh, buttocks, or breasts).

 Consent is informed, freely given, and mutual.
 If coercion, intimidation, threats, or physical force are used, there is no consent.
-If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature or extent of the sexual situation, there is no consent; this includes impairment or incapacitation due to alcohol or drug consumption, or being asleep or unconscious.
-There is no consent when there is force, expressed or implied, or use of duress or deception upon the victim.
+If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature, or extent of the sexual situation, there is no consent; this includes impairment or incapacitation due to alcohol or drug consumption or being asleep or unconscious.
+There is no consent when there is force, expressed or implied, or the use of duress or deception upon the victim.
 Silence does not necessarily constitute consent.
 Past consent to sexual activities does not imply ongoing future consent.
 Whether an individual has taken advantage of a position of influence over an alleged victim may be a factor in determining consent.

-- Inducing incapacitation for sexual purposes includes using drugs, alcohol, or other means with the intent to affect or having an actual effect on the ability of an individual to consent or refuse to consent (as “consent” is defined in this policy) to sexual contact.
+- Inducing incapacitation for sexual purposes includes using drugs, alcohol, or other means with the intent to affect or have an actual effect on the ability of an individual to consent or refuse to consent (as “consent” is defined in this policy) to sexual contact.